2020 New York Yankees season: Regular season

 On August 13, the Yankees were supposed to play against the Chicago White Sox in the first MLB at Field of Dreams game in Dyersville, Iowa.
 But due to the pandemic and the MLB commissioner implementing the same division match ups (for example AL Central vs. NL Central) to restrict travel for the shortened season, the St. Louis Cardinals took their spot in the game before the Cardinals had their COVID-19 outbreak which pushed back the game to 2021.
-MLB announced on November 23 that the Yankees will face White Sox on August 12, 2021.
+MLB announced on November 23 that the Yankees will face the White Sox on August 12, 2021.

 Note: Attendance number not shown, as all games were played behind closed doors.